Are you ready for winter?

 We've all seen it before - the urgency in the air to get your building projects buttoned-up before winter hits.
-However, after the short building season of 2019, your bottom line is longing for another build to carry you through the winter.
+However, after this crazy year, your bottom line is longing for another build to carry you through the winter.
 How can structural insulated panels help you get the job done?

 In the pros and cons of building in the winter months, the cons often outnumber the pros.
 Here are some ways SIPs can help even the balance and extend your building season.